How to build a pizza oven

 Vent / Chimney

 In brick ovens, 1/4th of the heat leaves through the chimney.
 A chimney also improves the airflow through the oven.
-It also helps direct the smoke so it doesn't blow out on your face.
-An enamelled flue pipe can be used for the chimney.
+It helps direct the smoke so that it doesn't blow out on your face.
+An enameled flue pipe can be used for the chimney.
 The height of the chimney depends on the size of the oven but it can be anywhere from 1 meter or more.
-Some people choose not build a chimney in their ovens but that may result in an oven the does not perform at its optimum and may result in excess smoke issues.
+Some people choose not to build a chimney in their ovens, however that may result in an oven the does not perform at its optimum and may cause excess smoke issues.

 The vent of an oven can be constructed with brick, cast, or steel.
 Each material has its own advantage depending on the usage.
 The vent of a pizza oven is usually on its outside, not inside.
 You can use decorative material to hide the vent from the outside.
 The vent lets some heat escape the inner chamber/dome.
 There are two places where vents are placed:

 The flue is the opening that allows the heat or gas to pass through the chimney.
-If not properly placed, they might release more heat than they should and affect the cooking of the oven.
-The flues need to be cleaned regularly or they might obstruct the passing of the heat through the oven.
+This opening should be placed at the front of the oven in front of the door.
+The flue will function to draw smoke and exhaust gasses up and away from the oven through the chimney.
+If not properly placed the oven might release more heat than necessary and this will affect the operation of the oven.
+The flue needs to be cleaned regularly or it might obstruct the passing of the heat through the oven.
 It is necessary to use fireproof mortar for jointing the flue liners and the voids between flue linings must be closed with insulating material.

 Heat expansion